ruggeri/tech-notes/ai/foundations-of-deep-learning.md

       against.
     * In the limit this is the same as the generative model, but it is much more scalable for the reason we noted above.
+* Talks about t-SNE a little bit.
+    * This is a dimensionality reduction technique.
+    * Links to a Chris Olah post.
+    * Consider MNIST; you can project down to two coordinate axes.
+But this won't do a good job of keeping close points close together.
+    * You can do better by projecting down to the principal component axes.
+    * Another way is to do an *optimization based approach*.
+For instance, let your cost be `Sum (distance_in_new_space - distance_in_old_space)**2`.
+This is called *multidimensional scaling* or MDS.
+    * We could try different cost functions.
+For instance, Sammon's method divides this quadratic cost by the distance in the original space.
+That strongly prefers putting close points close, and cares less about the distance between far points.
+    * But that isn't very different than MDS in a high-dimensional space becaue everything is far away from each-other in a high-dimensional space.
+    * Another interesting idea.
+We do the quadratic penalty only for nearest neighbors of a point.
+For any other point not a nearest neighbor, we actually assess a penalty based on `1/distance`: the proximity.
+This basiclly puts springs between the nearest neighbors in the old space plus every point is a charged particle that wants to push away the others.
+    * t-SNE in particular looks like it has an interesting motivation.
+But I haven't had a chance to study it deeply at this time.
+    * It would be fun to implement these!

+## Tensorboard

+* Not much too it.
+The main things are `tf.summary.scalar`, `tf.summary.histogram`.
+* You also use a `tf.summary.FileWriter` to log the output.
+* `tf.summary.merge_all` gives you a single value you can run with a session.
+When this is evaluated you hand it to the `FileWriter`.
+* You can look at these values overtime.
+But you can also look at the graph structure.
+If you use named scopes it will organize the graph nicely.
+* A common trick is to choose a log subfolder named with your hyperparameters in the dirname.
+Tensorboard can be pointed at the root `logs/` folder and will present all the models side-by-side.

+## Randoms

+* Sriraj demos a style transfer using VGG.
+* Sriraj demos an RNN to generate music based on Pat Metheney MIDI files.
+* Talks about GloVe: global vectors.
+Sounds like it makes a co-occurrence matrix and then does a low rank factorization.
+Effectively like collaborative filtering.
+* Talks about sequence-to-sequence generation of headlines.
+Uses a BBC dataset with text and headlines.
+He featurizes using GloVe, then uses an RNN to try to generate the given headlines.
+    * But wait, the headline isn't equal to the corpus length, right?
+    * I didn't really understand this.
+I think this is a notebook project later.
+    * Also, it looks like attention is a big part of this.

+## Weight Initialization

+* Of course you need to break symmetry, and you won't have any signal backprop if you choose all zero weights.
+* He shows dramatically that a random uniform `0-1` is *way* worse than `-1` to `+1`.
+Fascinating!
+    * After 2 epochs on MNIST, the -1 to +1 weights had 89% accuracy
+      vs 74%!
+    * They show that picking the scale of the weights is important: plus or minus `0.1` can be much better than `1.0`!
+    * Using this smaller weight range, they increased accuracy over two epochs from 90.5% to 97%.
+    * They give `1/sqrt(# of inputs)` as a general rule for the limit.
+* They claim that normal is better than uniform, though they don't give any justification for that.
+    * They suggest truncating, presumably because extreme values means some neurons get saturated.
+    * They mention this is more useful when you have large networks because there are more likely to be extreme weights output.
+    * In the small MNIST example they provide, the benefit did not materialize.
+* They link to the Xavier initialization paper, but also *batch normalization*.
+    * The batch normalization paper says the typical way to handle saturation and exploding/vanishing gradients in deep networks is to use ReLU, careful initialization a la Xavier and Glorot, and low learning rates.
+    * They were able to train an ImageNet classifier in 1/14th the number of training steps and get the same accuracy.
+    * Of course, this allows you to simply train for longer!
+    * So batch normalization looks important.
+It seems to be that they keep the inputs to each layer of mean zero and variance one.
+They also decorelate the inputs.
+    * They add in two new parameters which allow you to change the mean or variance; but those are learned, and if you don't change them, you can be assured that they won't change from changes in the output of the previous layer, I believe.